quasarframework/quasar-framework.org/source/components/transition.md

 ```

 ## Basic Usage
-This is just an example.
 Notice the string "animated" in front of the actual animation name.
 ``` html
 <!-- Example with wrapping only one DOM element / component -->
 <transition